denni-hill/chain-validator-js/README.md

   build().not().validatorGoesHere()
 ```
 #### Conditions
-#### IfTrue will be called if condition is succeed and will be applied to schema's root as if is usefull only in schemas.
+#### IfTrue will be called if condition is succeed and will be applied to schema's root as it is usefull only in schemas.
 IMPORTANT: Condition validation chain applies to schema object!
 Use ifSelf method to apply condition to field in validation chain of which ifSelf called!
 Same thing with oneOf and oneOfSelf
 ```JS
   build().if(build().validationGoesHere(), {
     ifTrue: build().validationGoesHere(),